 If you are a Fedora or Red Hat Linux user, you can install the Xrdp server on your system by running the YUM package management commands.
 The YUM command works on both Fedora and Red Hat Linux.

-First, you need to install the EPEL release on your Red Hat-based system.
-Now, run the following YUM given below as a superuser on your terminal shell to get the Remote Desktop Protocol on your Linux system.
+First, install the EPEL release on your Red Hat-based system.
+Now, run the following YUM below as a superuser on your terminal shell to get the Remote Desktop Protocol on your Linux system.

 yum install epel-release yum install xrdp